Lockerbie bombing memorial money stolen

 Donated money has been stolen from a church memorial room that honours the victims of the Lockerbie bombing.

-The money was stolen from the room in Tundergarth Church, which honours the 270 lives lost in the Lockerbie bombing on 21 December 1988, at 08:45 on Friday.
+The money was stolen from the room in Tundergarth Church, which stands next to one of the crash sites.

+The room honours the 270 lives lost in the bombing on 21 December 1988.

-The incident was picked up by security cameras.
+The theft happened at 08:45 on Friday was picked up by security cameras.

 Police Scotland have been informed and are investigating.

-Tundergarth Church stands is next to one of the crash sites and donations are needed to keep the room open.
+Tundergarth Church overlooks the field where the nose cone of Pan Am Flight 103 came down.
+It is one of four memorial sites in and around the town of Lockerbie.

+The memorial room at the church relies on donations to stay open.
 The Trust also hopes to raise funds to build a memorial museum there.

 Tundergarth Kirks Trust, which work alongside Pan Am 103 Lockerbie Legacy Foundation to preserve the room, has appealed for the money to be returned.